Does Car Insurance Cover a Rental Truck?

 There are a few different offerings from U-Haul.
 Feel free to visit their site for the legal-speak details, but we’ll provide the basics here.

-For their larger trucks, the difference between the two lies in the option to purchase liability coverage for property damage and bodily injury you cause to OTHERS while driving one of these monsters.
+For their larger trucks, the difference between the two lies in the option to purchase liability coverage for property damage and bodily injury you cause to others while driving one of them.

-3. Medical & Life coverage – this is your medical payments/personal injury protection coverage, with a dash of auto death indemnity thrown in for good measure.
+- Medical & Life Coverage — This is your medical payments/personal injury protection coverage, with a dash of auto death indemnity thrown in for good measure.
 While you cannot get this option removed from the package, your personal auto policy would likely extend this coverage if you have it.

 This means that the first $1,000,000 in liability is covered by U-Haul and not your personal insurance.
 Your existing car insurance — assuming it extends liability to the rental truck — would not come into play unless the damages you’re responsible for exceed $1,000,000.

 This is coverage for property damage and bodily injury you cause to other people while operating your truck.
 There is no deductible associated with this coverage, which is not too special as there is typically never a deductible associated with auto liability coverage no matter where you buy it.